Gman-Superfly/Hallucinations_Noisy_Channels/HALLUCINATION_AND_NOISY_CHANNELS.md

 # LLM Hallucinations, Semantic Drift and Signal Processing, Notes on Large Language Models

-## THIS NEED A FULL UPDATE TO THE NEW PAPER FORMAT SIMILAR TO THE REPO README
+## THIS NEEDS A FULL UPDATE TO THE NEW PAPER FORMAT SIMILAR TO THE REPO README

 ## Abstract